enso-managers/home/methods/index.md

 in a period of one to three weeks depending on the project size.
 Interaction Room workshops are very well integrated in a concept campaign.

-Few organizations or managers think they can meet the prerequisites, but those who do are rewarded with quick results that would take usually many months.
+Few organizations or managers think they can meet the prerequisites, but those who make it possible are rewarded with quick results that usually would take many months.

 <!--
 <h2 id="Methods-Assessment">Engineering Excellence Assessment</h2>